 - Lateness (written on the script as 'Late').
 Students should note the University policy on penalties for late submission: 2 grade points deducted for essays (either the printed version or the electronic version) submitted up to a week late; 4 grade points deducted for essays submitted between 1 and 2 weeks late.
-The School is not obliged to grade any essays submitted more than 2 weeks late without approved extenuating circumstances and they may be awarded a zero ('NG'). - Poor grammar, syntax and spelling ("Gram"): up to 2 grade points off, unless there is a good reason for it. - Poor referencing ("Ref").
+The School is not obliged to accept or grade any essays submitted more than 2 weeks late without approved extenuating circumstances.
+Essays that are not accepted or graded will be awarded a zero ('NG'). - Poor grammar, syntax and spelling ("Gram"): up to 2 grade points off, unless there is a good reason for it. - Poor referencing ("Ref").
 Every mention of another person's ideas, as well as direct quotations, must be fully and properly and consistently referenced in one of the standard bibliographic conventions.
 (See the essay guidelines later in this Handbook.) - Plagiarism ("Plag").
-The essays will be automatically scanned by the anti-plagiarism software, and any suspicious results will be personally inspected.
-If there is clear evidence that the essay plagiarises an argument or a substantial portion of it without reference, then the matter will be referred to the School's Plagiarism Committee for further action.
+Anti-plagiarism software will automatically scan all essays.
+Any suspicious results will be inspected by the module co-ordinator.
+If there is clear evidence that the essay repeats an argument or a substantial portion of it without reference or copies a passage without giving the source, then the matter will be referred to the School's Plagiarism Committee for further action.
 More serious cases of plagiarism will be referred to the Registrar.
+You can find some examples of Plagiarism on Page 39-40.

 Requests for extensions to deadlines should be made to the module co-ordinator in advance.
-Normally the only good reasons for granting an extension will be serious illness (in which case a medical certificate will be required) or a family bereavement.
-Please note that external employment pressures and technical problems (computer troubles, forgotten USB sticks) do not constitute good enough excuses for an extension.
+Normally the only reasons for granting an extension will be serious illness (in which case a medical certificate will be required) or a family bereavement.
+Please note that external employment pressures and technical problems (computer troubles, forgotten USB sticks) do not constitute grounds for an extension.

 If MA students are unhappy with the mark they receive for a paper, they should first discuss it with the lecturer in question.
-If they are still unhappy, they should contact the MA Co-ordinator (Christopher Cowley), who will arrange for another member of staff to read the paper.
+If they are still unhappy, they should contact the MA Co-ordinator (Maria Baghramian), who will arrange for another member of staff to read the paper.
 Finally, and only after completion of the above two steps, there is also a formal appeal route available (see Assessment Appeals Office www.ucd.ie/appeals).